slave should set user ID to owner when running tasks

 On Linux, that involves running the slaves as root, and having the slaves call setuid() on the forked processes.
 I don't know about Windows...

-#2 Updated by Redmine Admin almost 8 years ago
+#2 Updated by Redmine Admin about 8 years ago

 The slave could just run scripts as root, but that would be a major security risk: you would in effect be granting all users super-user access.
 In fact, it is a security risk even to run the slave as root; it would probably be a good idea in that case to restrict which users are allowed to submit jobs...

 #6 Updated by Andreas Schröder over 7 years ago

 In my opinion, the master and slave processes should run as a normal user, called for example 'drqueue'.
 On Gentoo Linux that is done this way.
 Considering DrQueue's network communication running without authentication and encryption, I would not want to run DrQueue in a production environment as root user.

 A warning message could be printed out if somebody tries to start DrQueue as root.

 #8 Updated by Ruben Lopez over 7 years ago

 I believe that a safer path would be to use 'sudo' in the render scripts.
 This has two advantages: